ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 Boards
 ------

+**Proposal: The central office Board should be provided the training and the support necessary to play their role in the federation.**

 (Mollenhauer 2009) offers a picture of a frequent challenge in Canadian federated organizations which speaks to the central dilemma facing their